BL-30/Development-project-in-Machine-Learning/README.md

 Drawbacks : can’t deal with non convex problems

 Bayesian GMM
 It is a statistical classifier involving Bayes Theorem on conditional probabilities.
-It lays on the following formula:

 Therefore, for a given sample of data, we can calculate the probability of the sample to be part of a class Ck.